nodedge/nodedge/docs/tutorials.md

 > * Click on `View` > `Fit to view`, or
 > * Press the `Spacebar` key

-## Create new signal
+## Create new variable

-> In Dats, signals may be native or derived from a user-provided formula.
-Native signals are those imported from a dataset and
+> In Dats, variables may be native or derived from a user-provided formula.
+Native variables are those imported from a dataset and
-> they are denoted with a tilde (`~`) in the *Signals* widget, while signals derived from a formula are indicated with the letter `f`.
+> they are denoted with a tilde (`~`) in the *Variables* widget, while variables derived from a formula are indicated with the letter `f`.
 >
-> 1. Click on `Tools` > `Create signal` in the Menu bar
+> 1. Click on `Tools` > `Create variable` in the Menu bar
-> 2. In the signal editor window that opens, edit the name and formula of the signal to be created.
+> 2. In the variable editor window that opens, edit the name and formula of the variable to be created.
 If the formula includes
-> existing signals, you can either manually type their name or double-click on them from the signal list on the left
+> existing variables, you can either manually type their name or double-click on them from the variable list on the left
 > to paste their name
 > 3. Validate your formula by clicking on `Ok`